 3. To activate the flow, click the Activate button.

 If everything is configured correctly, shortly after you receive a new abuse report, you should see the related customer in the Customer list with the report attached.
-For configuration examples and full guidance, see the configuring inbound processing documentation.
+For configuration examples and full guidance, see the inbound processing documentation.

 Step 4: Cases - Stepping Up Aggregation